elfhosted/elfhosted.com/docs/what-is/elfstorage.md

 ---
 title: ElfStorage.
 Elastic local storage.
-description: ElfStorage is ElfHosted's native storage, available you'd prefer not to BYO
+description: ElfStorage is ElfHosted's native storage, available if you'd prefer not to BYO
 ---

 # ElfStorage